 Do you follow the patient throughout entire labor & delivery process?

 I try my hardest.
 For women who chose natural labor, I am at their side nonstop.
 If a patient has an epidural and is very comfortable I don’t usually hover at the bedside.
 I stay in the hospital and do other tasks but try to make it clear to them that we are close by and they should call if they need us.
 Once active labor begins, I’m there continuously.
 If I have two patients in labor, I do the best I can to run back and forth.

 Do you order epidurals and other needed medicinal intervention?

 Yes, I order epidurals and other pain medicines for labor in the very same way the physicians do and the medical team will administer as needed.

-How will being a part of Providence Healthcare Network and our new Women & Newborns Center benefit you and your patients?
+How will being a part of Ascension Providence and our new Women & Newborns Center benefit you and your patients?

 I strongly believe that Certified Nurse Midwives offer the best of both worlds.
 A woman can experience safe, personal, individualized, intensive care that is trusting of the birth process God set in place, while at the same time having the safety net of equipment and physicians readily available when high-risk situations develop.
 Ascension Providence and Waco Center for Women’s Health have been phenomenal in their support of this philosophy.
 The Providence Women & Newborns Center renovation has brought exciting changes!
 We’ll have two beautiful rooms with all the amenities to welcome a laboring woman and her Certified Nurse Midwife in attendance: a labor tub, labor ball, squat bars, warm compresses, cool cloths, showers, and much, much more, but best of all, I will continue to have the supportive and caring staff that have been working with a Certified Nurse Midwife and witnessing these important births for 4 years now!

 Meet one of our Midwives, Morgan Estes, MSN, RN-CNM